maris-svirksts/Lucky-Numbers-Game/README.md

 # Lucky Numbers Game

-This project is a simple game implemented using Play Framework and Scala.
+This project is a simple game implemented using Akka Framework and Scala.

 ## Overview